Mercedes A-Class review - Reliability and safety

 All versions of the A-Class come loaded with safety kit: an active bonnet, forward collision warning, autonomous emergency braking, auto headlights, and a glut of airbags are standard throughout the range.
 Also included is ‘Mercedes me connect’; an in-built system which not only keeps the driver within easy contact of approved breakdown services, but is also able to contact the emergency services in the event of a serious accident.

 The A-Class appears to be solid in terms of reliability, and finished 36th out of 75 cars in our 2020 Driver Power customer satisfaction survey, but Mercedes as a brand finished a disappointing 28th out of 30 manufacturers.
+High running costs were highlighted by customers as a key point of concern.

 As with other models in the Mercedes range, the A-Class comes with a three-year, unlimited mileage warranty.
 That’s a match for BMW’s standard warranty, and better than Audi’s which is capped at 60,000 miles over the three year period.